ljj7975/3d_object_detection/README.md

 #### Increasing the number of points
 I am currently using 1024 points as instructed by the assignment.
 However, 1024 points might be too small to distinguish the objects.

+#### Early Stopping
+I train the model for a fixed iteration, but I can save the model that reports the highest number with validation set.

+#### Hyperparameter tuning
+There are many parameters that can be tuned.
+I think I could've applied cross validation to search for the optional sets.

+#### Ensemble technique
+Since the model achieves accuracy > 0.5, we can train multiple models using different training set and aggregate the results for the final prediction.

 ### Question 2